 For the brownie batter, you can use either a box of brownie mix or use your favorite homemade brownie recipe.
 Personally, I really like boxed brownies!
 They’re easy and delicious.

-Then, you’ll be preparing the cheesecake mixture by beating cream cheese, sugar, an egg, vanilla and Baileys Irish Cream liqueur with an electric mixer until smooth.
+Then, you’ll be preparing the cheesecake mixture by beating cream cheese (also a key ingredient for my crab rangoon pizza), sugar, an egg, vanilla and Baileys Irish Cream liqueur with an electric mixer until smooth.

 Assemble the brownies by placing a layer of brownie batter in your baking pan, then carefully spreading the cheesecake mixture over it.
 Finish with the remaining brownie batter.